All the info on the UCI World Cup in Fort William

 Watch Rachel Atherton's winning run at the second DH World Cup stop in Fort William, UK.

 Amaury Pierron won the men's race, making in back-to-back wins for the Frenchman in Scotland, as he also won the race in 2018.
 There was no one who could live with Pierron and his time was 3.5s faster than second-placed Australian Troy Brosnan.
-Another Frenchman, Loris Vergier, finished third.
+Another Frenchman, Loris Vergier, finished third, and Canadian Finn Iles trailed closely in fourth.

 05